programminghistorian/jekyll/en/lessons/mac-installation.md

 “\#!” button and Run.
 If all went well, it should look something like
 this:

-{% include figure.html filename="BBEdit-hello-world.png" caption="'Hello World' in Python on a Mac" %}
+{% include figure.html filename="BBEdit-hello-world.png" caption="'Hello World' in Python on a Mac with BBEdit" %}

+or, in Sublime Text:

+{% include figure.html filename="en-or-sublimetext-hello-world.png" caption="'Hello World' in Python on a Mac with Sublime Text" %}

 ### Interacting with a Python shell